- How big is the UK animal medicines industry?

 How can I get a copy of the Data Sheet Compendium?

-A hard copy of the NOAH Compendium of Data Sheets for Animal Medicines is sent free of charge to each veterinary practice premises, and a special edition is commissioned by AMTRA to send to each SQP.
+The NOAH Compendium is available free to access online and as an app via the Apple store and Google Play.
+The NOAH Compendium of Data Sheets for Animal Medicines book is sent free of charge to each veterinary practice premises, and a special edition is commissioned by AMTRA to send to each RAMA qualified with them.
 If your practice has not received its free copy, please contact us.
-Contact AMTRA about SQP copies.
+Contact AMTRA about RAMA copies.

-You can also buy copies of the Compendium online, and of course the information is available on our website.
+You can also buy copies of the Compendium online.

 How can I report an unexpected suspected reaction to a veterinary medicine?